Scientific Name

 Description

 Aeonium 'Jack Catlin' is a branched succulent that forms attractive low clumps of colorful rosettes at the end of short branches.
-It grows up to 18 inches (45 cm) tall, eventually spreading over time to form lovely mounds.
-The rosettes are up to 8 inches (20 cm) in diameter.
-Leaves are fleshy, glossy green towards the middle, and reddish toward the tips.
+It can grow up to 18 inches (45 cm) tall, eventually spreading to form a lovely mound.
+The rosettes can reach up to 8 inches (20 cm) in diameter.
+The leaves are fleshy, glossy green towards the middle, and reddish toward the tips.
 The red color turns rich red after new growth hardens off in the late spring.

-The bright yellow flowers are small, star-shaped, appearing in large conical raceme on a stalk above the foliage in spring.
+The small, bright yellow flowers are star-shaped and appear in spring in a large conical raceme on a stalk above the foliage.
 The branch bearing the flower dies to the ground.

 Hardiness